 Organization

 .
-Seller is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware and has all requisite power and authority to own, operate and lease its properties and to carry on its business as now being conducted.
+Seller is a corporation duly organized, validly existing and in good standing under the laws of the State of Oregon and has all requisite power and authority to own, operate and lease its properties and to carry on its business as now being conducted.
 A true and correct copy of Seller’s organizational documents have been delivered to Purchaser.

 Authority; Enforceability